typelevel/Laika/docs/src/03-preparing-content/02-navigation.md

 * Directives that produce larger navigation structures, like [Breadcrumbs] or [Generating Navigation Trees].

-* If you want to create your own link shortcuts, you can create [Custom Link Directives].
+* Finally, if you want to create your own link shortcuts, you can create [Custom Link Directives].

 Validated Internal Links